Cunlu Zhou

 Open Positions

-I am seeking motivated and talented individuals to join my research group as postdoctoral researchers and graduate students.
-My current research focuses on three main areas of interest:
+I am seeking motivated and talented graduate students to join my research group.
+My current work focuses on four main areas:

 1. Development of noise-robust utility-scale quantum algorithms.

-2. Development and resource estimate of early fault-tolerant quantum algorithms.
+2. Development and resource estimation of early fault-tolerant quantum algorithms.

-3. Study of quantum approximation algorithms and complexity for Local Hamiltonian Problems.
+4. Quantum approximation algorithms and complexity for Local Hamiltonian problems.

-Prospective candidates with a strong interest and background in these areas are encouraged to apply.
+Students with relevant background and a strong interest in these areas are welcome to apply.

 Graduate Students: